francogarcia02/Code-Challenge/README.md

 4. Utilize the Expo app on a mobile device to scan the QR code or use a mobile device emulator.

 #### Code Documentation:
-I provided screenshots from android while the application was running
+I provided screenshots from android while the application was running, save them in the assets/Screenshots folder